JCEleanor/CSCI-598-notes/assignment/mediator/in-class.md

 # Mediator

+## Notes

-you can use observer design pattern along with mediator. i.e., everyone subscribes to mediator.
+- you can use observer design pattern along with mediator. i.e., everyone subscribes to mediator.
+- if there's a new Collegues that doesn't follow the existing interface, we can use adaptor design pattern to let them work together.

+## In-class Exercise

 ### Scenario: Air Traffic Control (ATC) Design